BinaLab/RescueNet-A-High-Resolution-Post-Disaster-UAV-Dataset-for-Semantic-Segmentation/README.md

 -->
 ## License

-This dataset is released under the [Community Data License Agreement (permissive)](https://cdla.io/permissive-1-0/).
+This dataset is released under the [Creative Common License CC BY-NC-ND](https://creativecommons.org/licenses/by-nc-nd/4.0/).

 ### Paper Link
 The paper link will be updated soon.